 The American Diabetes Association defines "prediabetes" as a fasting plasma glucose level between 100 mg/dL and 125 mg/dL.
 A1C tests are commonly used for diagnosing prediabetes.
-A1C levels greater than or equal to 5.7% and less than 6.5% are used to indicate prediabetes.
+A1C levels between 5.7% to 6.4% are used to indicate prediabetes.
 Another test used is the Oral Glucose Tolerance Test.
 Values between 140 mg/dL and 199 mg/dL indicate prediabetes.
 Although blood sugar levels for prediabetes do not meet the clinical threshold for a diagnosis of diabetes, individuals with prediabetes still have an increased risk for heart disease, stroke, and type 2 diabetes.
 However, many people with prediabetes are unaware of their condition.
-Once individuals are aware of that they have prediabetes and of their increased risk of developing diabetes and cardiovascular complications, they can make the necessary lifestyle changes to prevent or at least delay progression to type 2 diabetes.
-Steps can be taken to prevent progression to diabetes.
+Once individuals are aware that they have prediabetes and of their increased risk of developing diabetes and cardiovascular complications, they can make the necessary lifestyle changes to prevent or at least delay progression to type 2 diabetes.
 Simple lifestyle changes, such as losing weight, eating more fruits and vegetables, and increasing physical activity, can reduce the risk of developing type 2 diabetes.
 Without making lifestyle changes, approximately half of individuals diagnosed with prediabetes progress to diabetes within ten years.
-More information about the clinical thresholds for prediabetes can be found at [http://www.diabetes.org/diabetes-basics/diagnosis].
+More information about the clinical thresholds for prediabetes can be found at http://www.diabetes.org/diabetes-basics/diagnosis.

-Percentage of Adults With Prediabetes by Year, Utah and U.S., 2011-2017
+Percentage of Adults With Prediabetes by Year, Utah and U.S., 2011-2020

-NotesIn 2016, Utah BRFSS modified its methodology for age adjustment to increase precision of the estimates.
-With this change Utah data is more consistent with both the U.S. and other states using IBIS.
-Data used in graphs from 2011 forward have been updated to reflect this change. [[br]]Prediabetes questions were not asked in Utah in 2015.
-Age-adjusted to U.S. 2000 standard population. [[br]] U.S. data does not include U.S. territories, but does include Dist. of Columbia. [[br]] Beginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
+NotesIn 2016, Utah BRFSS modified its methodology for age adjustment to increase the precision of the estimates.
+With this change, Utah data is more consistent with both the U.S. and other states using IBIS.
+Data used in graphs from 2011 forward have been updated to reflect this change. [[br]] [[br]] Prediabetes questions were not asked in Utah in 2015 or 2019.
+Age-adjusted to U.S. 2000 standard population.
+U.S. data does not include U.S. territories, but does include Dist. of Columbia.
+Beginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
 Comparisons between 2011 and prior years should be made with caution.
-More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].
+More details about these changes can be found at [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].

 Data Interpretation IssuesData for this indicator come from the Utah Behavioral Risk Factor Surveillance System (BRFSS), a telephone survey that asks respondents to report if they had ever been told by a health care professional if they had prediabetes.
 The term "prediabetes" is often called impaired fasting glucose or insulin resistance.
 It is also sometimes referred to as "borderline diabetes."
-An individual may actually have "prediabetes" but respond with "No," as the health care provider may not have actually said he/she had prediabetes.
+An individual may actually have "prediabetes" but respond with "No," as the health care provider may not have actually said he/she had "prediabetes" or "borderline diabetes."

-- Age-adjusted Rates by Local Health District, Utah, 2014 and 2016-2017
+- Age-adjusted Rates by Local Health District, Utah, 2016-2018 and 2020

-- (Crude Rates) by Age and Sex, Utah, 2017
+- (Crude Rates) by Age and Sex, Utah, 2020

-- Age-adjusted Rates by Ethnicity, Utah, 2017
+- Age-adjusted Rates by Ethnicity, Utah, 2020

-- Age-adjusted Rates by Sex, Utah, 2017
+- Age-adjusted Rates by Sex, Utah, 2020

-- Age-adjusted Rates by Education, Utah Adults 25+, 2017
+- Age-adjusted Rates by Education, Utah Adults 25+, 2020

-- Age-adjusted Rates by Body Mass Index, Utah, 2017
+- Age-adjusted Rates by Body Mass Index, Utah, 2020

-- Age-adjusted Rates by Utah Small Area, 2009, 2011-2014, 2016, and 2017 (all available years)
+- Age-adjusted Rates by Utah Small Area, 2009, 2011-2014, 2016-2018, and 2020 (all available years)